 What Does a Chiropractor Do?

-In chiropractic the emphasis is on prevention and 'adjustment'.
-According to the condition being treated one or more of a whole range of different chiropractic adjusting techniques can be employed.
+The emphasis is on prevention and 'adjustment'.
+According to the condition being treated one or more of a whole range of different adjusting techniques can be employed.
 Such skilled manipulation is very specific and directed at individual joints.

 With these adjustments, your chiropractor effects an improvement in your joint's mobility, as well as nerve and muscle function.
 Your body's own healing processes (which we normally recognise in its ability to heal bruises, cuts and broken bones) will then be able to continues the task of restoring health.